Jobs in Germany for Indians is all that I am going to talk about in this post.

 Once you have completed your education, you get over a year to search for jobs.
 Usually, you can get a job in the tech industry within 3–6 months if you try hard.

-I think finding a job in Germany is not that hard as you might think.
+I think finding a job in Germany is not as hard as you might think.

 We find it hard especially because there isn’t enough information about the whole process.

-This is why I have created a Facebook page to help fellow Indians with their doubts related to getting a job in Germany, the visa process, and so on…
+This is why I have created a community of over 2000 Indian professionals to help fellow Indians with their doubts related to getting a job in Germany, the visa process, and so on…

 I hope this post helps you make the right decision and finally get a job in Germany.